Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:main.bvm} we introduce the basic model setup and present the main BvM theorems for covariance parameters under fixed-domain asymptotics.
-Section \ref{sec:PAE} presents the theory on posterior asymptotic efficiency in linear prediction.
-Section \ref{sec:simulation} shows the empirical results from simulation examples to verify the main theorems.
-Section \ref{sec:discussion} discusses potential extensions of our theory to more general model setups.
-Appendix \ref{sec:auxiliary} includes the proofs of main results.
-All the other technical proofs are in the supplementary materials.
+In Section \ref{sec:main.bvm} we introduce the basic model setup and present the main theorems on limiting posterior distribution of covariance parameters under fixed-domain asymptotics.
+Section \ref{sec:PAE} presents the theory on asymptotic efficiency in posterior prediction.
+Section \ref{sec:simulation} presents some empirical results from simulation study to verify the main theory.
+Section \ref{sec:discussion} includes some discussion on further extensions.
+The technical proofs of all theorems, propositions, lemmas, corollaries and additional simulation results are in the Supplementary Material.